gullevek/zabbix-postfix-monitoring/postfix/README.md

 * Verify
 * Virtual

-It logs number for running processes and memory used
+It logs number for running processes and memory used for all postfixes and multi instance postfixes if running.

 # Template App Postfix Mail Statistics